TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Recommendations and Limitations
 -------------------------------

-Because of the following reasons: preprocessing, the need to process multiple shaders and include files and due to the compilator's features - its possible to garantee the work of the output code only if a number of rules and limitations are respected with regard to the shader source code:
+Because of the following reasons: preprocessing, the need to process multiple shaders and include files and due to the compiler's features - its possible to guarantee the work of the output code only if a number of rules and limitations are respected with regard to the shader source code:

-1. In order to describe constants which are defined by the engine at run, it's neccessary to use the ``#var`` special directive.
+1. In order to describe constants which are defined by the engine at run, it's necessary to use the ``#var`` special directive.
 For example:

 .. code-block:: glsl

     #var AU_QUALIFIER uniform
     AU_QUALIFIER float a;

 The syntax here is similar to the #define directive.
 The point of the #var directive is that the value which it defines allows to parse the initial shader.
 It's irrelevant what exactly it will be (e.g. 'uniform' or 'attribute' in the above example), because at this level it's unknown anyway.
-Nevertheless it's better to specify a more or less suitable description and not something arbitrary.
+Nevertheless, it's better to specify a more or less suitable description and not something arbitrary.

 .. note::